Nursing Care Concepts

 XI.
 Other Course Information

-Make-Up Exams: Periodic pre-scheduled examinations shall be given throughout the semester.
-Anyone who misses an exam may be allowed, at the discretion of the instructor, to take the test at a later date.
+Periodic pre-scheduled examinations shall be given throughout the semester.
+Anyone who misses an exam may be allowed, at the discretion of the instructor, to make up the test in the testing center.

 Written work is a requirement of the course.
 Failure to submit completed written assignments constitutes an unsatisfactory grade in the course unless arrangements have been made with the instructor.